SUPERCILEX/forkfs/README.md

 (and can therefore jump out of the sandbox), but their disk changes are re-routed to special directories without changing the real file system.

+A brief technical overview of the project is available at https://alexsaveau.dev/blog/forkfs.

 ## Installation

 > Note: ForkFS is Linux-only.